 Mnandi Beach has a recreational area with a large freshwater pool and waterslides, along with playground equipment to occupy the kids.
-There are areas to eat and braai so bring along a portable beach picnic and make a day of it.
-Non-human visitors to this Cape Town beach include seals and whales (especially the southern right species that frequent the coastline from June to September) and watching their antics can prove quite a show.
+There are areas to eat and braai so bring along a picnic and make a day of it.

-The name Mnandi means ‘lovely; just right’ – an apt description for this beach which has enjoyed full Blue Flag status since the year 2004.
+The name Mnandi means ‘lovely; just right’ – an apt description for this beach which has enjoyed its full Blue Flag status since 2004.

 Travel tips & Planning info